Ulcer Index

 -

-Does Ulcer Index Measure?
+How is Ulcer Index

 Ulcer Index measures the depth and duration of